-The convoluted subject of the various Cybis porcelain ‘collections’ will be addressed in a future post, but a particular one recently aroused my detective instincts.
-The ‘New Jersey Collection’ first appears on Cybis price lists during the early 1990s.
-Clearly these pieces were intended to appeal to a local/regional customer base.
-I have found no illustrated advertising materials (as noted in the Publications post, Cybis drastically curtailed such efforts during the 1990s) and so must try to identify the sculptures via other means.
-There were seven pieces in the series but all appear to have been adaptations or reissues of previously-released items.
+The convoluted subject of the various Cybis porcelain ‘collections’ is addressed in a separate post, but a particular one recently aroused my detective instincts.
+The ‘New Jersey Collection’ seems to have appeared in 1992, possibly in connection with a local centennial although it’s unclear which one.
+These pieces were obviously intended to appeal to a local/regional customer base.
+I have found no illustrated advertising materials (Cybis drastically curtailed such efforts during the 1990s as a cost-cutting measure) and so must try to identify the sculptures via other means.
+All of these were adaptations or re-issues of previously released and retired items.

 New Jersey Animal, The Horse

 The only known Cybis horse that matches this exact size is Black Beauty which was issued in 1988 as design #6094.
-He was retired before 1993 because he does not appear on that price list (I am missing the price lists between early 1989 and late 1993 and so cannot pinpoint his actual retirement year.)
-It seems obvious that this horse was retired so that he could be brought back later as a renamed piece.
+He was retired before 1993.
+It seems obvious that Black Beauty was retired so that he could be re-introduced as the upcoming New Jersey Collection piece.

 Black Beauty himself was actually a slightly modified version of the unicorn Lord Bentley who was introduced in 1987.
 The only difference between Black Beauty and Lord Bentley is the horse’s head position, which of course makes Lord Bentley slightly “shorter.”
 Because Lord Bentley was still being offered by Cybis during the 1990s, my guess is that the New Jersey Horse probably has the upright/forward-looking Black Beauty head position.
-What I don’t know is what color the NJ version was.
+What I don’t know is what color the New Jersey version is.
 It would not have made sense to have done him in either black or white – the originals having been those colors – and so probably he was brown or gray.
+If anyone happens to have either of these Cybis horses with a Made in New Jersey USA stamp on it, I’d love a photo; there is a contact form link at the end of this post.

 The horse was declared the state animal of New Jersey by Governor Brendan Byrne in 1977, who declared that “The founding fathers of our state thought so highly of the horse that they included it in our State seal.”